While we’re all sick of hearing the word “unprecedented,” that’s exactly what 2020 was.

 Last year was full of “firsts” for HR teams.
 Between adopting virtual strategies, shifting to remote work, and continuously assessing the funnel of new information coming your way, no doubt you agree it was a clusterf*ck (pardon our language).

 Fortunately, there’s a silver lining to the chaos.
 Through immense change, we’ve all learned and evolved.
 Circumstance pushed leaders to adapt, pivot, create fast solutions to broken processes, and innovatively support their teams.
+In fact, 98% of HR leaders we spoke with are expanding their benefits offerings in some way, in response to the pandemic.

 Even though “holistic wellness program” has been a buzzword for a while, the pandemic accelerated this notion due to sheer need.
 Companies had always wanted to keep workforces healthy, reduce healthcare costs, and offer well-rounded benefits packages (that people actually understand and use)—but always seemed to fall short.
 2020 forced employers to make this happen ASAP, through quick action plus trial and error.
 In many ways, it was the shove that HR teams and managers needed.